 Seed grant recipients (lead PIs) from the past two years are not eligible, but may serve as an unpaid co-PI on proposals the year after receiving their award.
 Like PIs, co-PIs may only be funded in one active seed grant.
 For instance, if someone serves as an unpaid co-PI in a 2020 project, they can be a paid co-PI for a 2021 project.

 Each application should have a lead PI employed by CU Boulder.
 Co-PIs and collaborators are allowed and can be funded as long as the co-PI(s) are CU Boulder faculty.
 Unpaid collaborators from other institutions are permitted.
 Please note that seed grant recipients (lead PIs) from the past two years are not eligible to apply to the current year competition, and may not be a co-PI on proposals the year after receiving their award.

 Applicants may request up to two weeks of summer salary in their proposal budgets.
-Applicants to the Center Planning Grants category may request up to one month of summer salary.

 Third party contractor support is permitted if the contractor directly supports the research and is an integral part of the project.

 All files must be less than 50 MB.